gongactual/pptx2txt/readme.txt

 LIMITATIONS
 ===========

-- PPTX2TXT cannot extract text that is part of a graphic (e.g., text within a logo).
+- PPTX2TXT and MULTI_PPTX2TXT cannot extract text that is part of a graphic (e.g., text within a logo).

-- PPTX2TXT cannot yet extract the text from comments and replies.
+- PPTX2TXT and MULTI_PPTX2TXT cannot yet extract the text from comments and replies.

 - Where a slide contains an empty layout element (e.g., an unused footer), the .txt file may contain 'empty' entries like this: